dmz-madrid/rpi/LEMP/performance-tweaks/README.md

 ![Without](https://github.com/dmz-madrid/rpi/blob/master/LEMP/expires-header/without-expires-header.jpg)

-Added this part to `/etc/nginx/sites-available/webapp.conf` with expires-header:
+Added this part to `/etc/nginx/sites-available/webapp.conf` with expires-header.
+Should look like this
 ```
 # This is a proxy for a dockerized web app